-The higher intensity and frequency of negative emotions and the finding of decreased life satisfaction in late adolescence indicate that late adolescence has the potential to have low SWB.
+The higher intensity and frequency of negative emotions and the finding of decreased life satisfa 4 on in late adolescence indicate that late adolescence has the potential to have low SWB.
 SWB is a general term that refers to the overall assessment of an individual's life or emotional experience, namely satisfaction, positive affect, and low negative affect (Diener et al. 2018).
 The components in the SWB are proven to be different factors based on factor analysis and have different relationships with other variables.
 Therefore each component must be assessed independently.
-A comprehensive SWB assessment will not be obtained by measuring only one component of this construct; several components must be measured to provide comprehensive information about SWB (Diener et al. 2016).
+A comprehensive SWB assessment will not be obtained by measuring only one component of this construct; several component thust be measured to provide comprehensive information about SWB (Diener et al. 2016).
 Life satisfaction is the cognitive component of SWB and plays an important role in positive development as an indicator, a predictor, a mediator/moderator, and an outcome.
-Whereas low life satisfaction is related to good adaptation and optimal mental health among youth.
+Whereas low life satisfaction is associated with psychological, social, and behavioral problems, high life satisfaction is related to good adaptation and optimal mental health among youth.
 Life satisfaction and positive affect mitigate the negative effects of stressful life events and work against the development of psychological and behavioral problems among youth (Park 2004).

-\Corresponding Author: atikapermatasari@umm.ac.id
+^{}Corresponding Author: atikapermatasari@umm.ac.id